dconn20/Project2020/README.md

 # Boxplots
-Box plots are a type of chart often used in explanatory data analysis to visually show the dis-tribution of numerical data and skewness through displaying the data quartiles and averag-es.
+Box plots are a type of chart often used in explanatory data analysis to visually show the distribution of numerical data and skewness through displaying the data quartiles and averages.
 Box plots are useful as they provide a visual summary of the data enabling researchers to quickly identify mean values, the dispersion of the data set, and signs of skewness [13].

 ![Boxplot.code](https://github.com/dconn20/Project2020/blob/master/Images/boxplot.code.PNG)